seanwhs/Tutorials/temp/react/notes/01_javascript_refresher.md

 ```

 _Your main.js file should be below all other scripts_.
 It is very important to remember this.
+> JavaScript files are executed in the order they appear in the HTML document.
+When you place a script tag, the browser pauses rendering to download and execute that script.
+By placing main.js at the bottom, >you guarantee that any logic, variables, or functions defined in your earlier scripts are fully loaded and available for main.js to use.

 ### 1. Variables